garciart/pipeline-demo/05-sonarqube-container/05-sonarqube-container.md

     }
     ```

-23. Push your changes to the remote repository.
+24. Push your changes to the remote repository.
 If prompted for the repository password, enter ***"Change.Me.123"***:

     ```bash
     svn add Jenkinsfile --force
     svn commit -m "Added SonarQube analysis stage." --non-interactive --username 'svnuser' --password 'Change.Me.123'
     ```

+25. Deactivate your virtual environment:

+    ```bash
+    deactivate
+    ```

-24. Go back to Jenkins, wait two minutes for Jenkins to contact the SVN server, then refresh the page.
+26. Go back to Jenkins, wait two minutes for Jenkins to contact the SVN server, then refresh the page.
 Another build should appear under **Build History**, along with the **Stage View**.

     > **NOTE** - If refresh does not work, click on **Build Now**.

-25. Click on the build (**#4**) under **Build History**.
+27. Click on the build (**#4**) under **Build History**.
 The build page should appear:

     ![Jenkins Build Page 4](53-jenkins-build-page-4.png "Jenkins Build Page 4")

-26. On the **Build** page, click on the **Console Output** link.
+28. On the **Build** page, click on the **Console Output** link.
 Look through the output until you come across a line that looks similar to "`INFO: ANALYSIS SUCCESSFUL, you can find the results at: http://192.168.168.30:9000/dashboard?id=pipeline-demo`":

     ![Jenkins Console Output 4](54-jenkins-console-output-4.png "Jenkins Console Output 4")

-27. If you click on the link (or open it in a new tab), the results of your scan will appear:
+29. If you click on the link (or open it in a new tab), the results of your scan will appear:

     ![SonarQube Results 1](55-sonarqube-results-1.png "SonarQube Results 1")